bjornedstrom/fall-from-grace/README.md

 Config can be reloaded by `init.d` or by sending SIGHUP.

 `fall-from-grace` will log interesting events to syslog.

+### Advanced configuration

+In addition to `/etc/fall-from-grace.conf`, the program will also pick up files, if they exist, from `/etc/fall-from-grace.d`.
+If both the .conf file exists and files in the dot-d directory exists, the result is concatenated with the .conf file first.
+The files in the dot-d directory follow the usual standards (files with a name of the form NN-foobar will appear higher in the concatenated result if NN is high).

+Note that fall-from-grace will actually read the resulting YAML string as an ordered dict, instead of an unordered.
+This is used so a monitor with high prio will be executed first.
+By default, all monitors that trigger on a certain pid will be executed in order, so you can have two monitors matching the same cmdline and both will be run.
+If this is undesirable, you can set the "final" keyword on a monitor fragment.
+In that case, subsequent monitors that could match the same cmdline will not be executed.

 ## About & License